Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 Created a new partition 1 of type 'Linux' and of size 1 GiB.
 ```

 I left every options as default except for the *last sector* option.

-Then,
-create a single partition for the whole filesystem.
-We will separate the root,
+Then, create a single partition for the whole filesystem.
+We will separate the
-var and home partitions later using Btrfs subvolumes.
-You can optionally create
+root, var and home partitions later using Btrfs subvolumes.
+You can optionally
-a separated boot partition depending on the bootloader you want to use.
-I will
+create a separated boot partition depending on the bootloader you want to use.
-come back on that later.
+If you plan on using `grub2` and don't encrypt your hard drive you don't need
+it.

 ``` shell_session
 Command (m for help): n